konstantinstadler/konstantinstadler.github.io/README.md

 In images/proj_banner is a script resize which converts all images to same height for the project carousel.
 It uses ImageMagick and requires the images to be in the same folder.
+However, this should not be necessary anymore, as the carousel is now using CSS to handle the images.

+These are defined in: plugins/projectpages/templates/mako/projects.tmpl

 ## Doc links